 I started drawing about a year after working full-time.
 I felt very lost and underwhelmed by a 9-5 schedule and a workload that – while important – offered little meaning to me and who I was.
 I began painting as a way to feel creative, inspired, and passionate again.
-I started sharing my work on social media and, encouraged by the responses I received, I launched an Etsy shop and began to sell my work.
+I started sharing my work on social media and, encouraged by the responses I received, I launched an Etsy Shop and began to sell my work.
 It was only after joining the craft fair circuit and seeing how other people made a living off of their work that I really began to feel that it was possible.
 This idea is a dream I carry with me constantly, and it encourages me to keep going whenever my schedule or workload bears down on my bones.

-I believe that the desire to create must be instilled very deeply inside you.
+I believe that the desire to create must be instilled very deep inside you.
 It’s this desire that encourages and supports me when the realities of freelance life – the hustle, the invoices, the deadlines, the demands – begin to seem like too much.

 If it’s something you love to do, you’ll do it.
 You will find a way to make work because making work is a part of you, a part of your identity.
 It helps compose who you are.
 My other piece of advice is to never give up.
 Talent doesn’t separate successful people from unsuccessful people, but lack of tenacity can.